 What about Daily Deal / Collective Buying Software?

-If you need other additional services, they have a range of different services that align with the daily deal software they have on offer.They have quite a diverse list of additional services that are great if you need an outsourced partner that can collaborate on certain work.
+If you require other additional services, they have a range of different services that align with the daily deal software they have on offer.They have quite a diverse list of additional services that are great if you need an outsourced partner that can collaborate on certain work.

 How to make the Decision?

-2. Commission vs One Time based pricing: Commission pricing or fixed pricing will depend on your requirements for you daily deal software, so you need to weigh the pro’s and con’s of each pricing structure
+1. Commission vs One Time based pricing: Commission pricing or fixed pricing will depend on your requirements for you daily deal software, so you need to weigh the pro’s and con’s of each pricing structure

 3. Do they offer customization?: I find this pretty important as you never know where you take your business now or in the future, you would want some customization support that allows you to potentially tailor the daily deal software to changing market conditions.